sam-wagner/GNLP/README.md

 Each of the NLP solvers was modified to ensure that a consisted objective/constraint function calling method was used across each of the.
 The modified files have been included, but it should be noted that the author did not write the original versions of any of these solvers.
 If any of them are used, their individual references should be included in any publications.

-More information the the GNLP solver, including the genetic algorithm, and the NLP solvers can be found in the listed references.
+More information the the GNLP solver, including details of the genetic algorithm, and the NLP solvers can be found in the listed references.

 ## Variables and Structure of the GNLP Driver